qhta/MyLib/Qhta.WPF.Behaviors/docs/readme.md

-﻿This package contains behavior classes which can be used in WPF XAML.
+﻿This package contains behavior helper classes which can be used in WPF XAML.

 The classes are as follows:
 * CollectionViewBehavior - defines EnableCollectionSynchronization property to help establish synchronized binding